Education Section: Part 8

 Staff training

 Bodywhys training for staff at third level institutions will provide attendees with an understanding of eating disorders and body image issues to support them in early recognition of an eating disorder or body image concerns in a student and the correct pathways to follow should a concern arise.
 Early intervention and treatment of an eating disorder can greatly increase the likelihood of a successful recovery and the long-term well-being of the person affected.
+Contact info@bodywhys.ie if you are interested in support for your college or university.

 How can third level institutions promote positive body image?

-Third level institutions could promote positive body image in students by displaying ‘Be Body Positive’ leaflets in communal areas, by hosting events which raise awareness of body image issues, and by inviting Bodywhys to deliver educational talks or participate in mental health related events in the university.
+Third level institutions could promote positive body image in students by displaying ‘Be Body Positive’ leaflets or posters in communal areas, by hosting events which raise awareness of body image issues, and by inviting Bodywhys to deliver educational talks or participate in mental health related events in the university.

-If you are interested in setting up a ‘Be Body Positive’ or related society in your third level institution and would like advice, information or Bodywhys posters or literature for display or perhaps a workshop with your society members, please contact Bodywhys to discuss.
+If you are interested in setting up a ‘Be Body Positive’ or related society in your third level institution and would like advice, information or Bodywhys posters or literature for display or perhaps a workshop with your society members, please contact info@bodywhys.ie to discuss.

 Useful Resources + links: